Sewerbird/sewerbird.github.io/content/nendsame_rpg/_posts/2012-10-27-System - Possible Movement Mechanic.md

 ---
 layout: post
-title: System - Possible Movement Mechanic
+title: A Movement Mechanic
+tagline: System
 ---

 Today's post is about the movement system I've decided to use in the game.
 It ended up being a bit simpler than I had originally intended, and hopefully translates well to gameplay, whether the game utilizes a tabletop or not.